IKEA and Porter’s value chain analyis (and the hot-dog at the end…)

 As any of you that have been to an IKEA store before will verify, a trip there can turn into a day long event if you’re not careful.
 You are guided through a labyrinth of nice displays which will get your design thought processes working nicely.
 You are then funneled towards the checkouts tils where straight afterwards if the fancy takes you you can enjoy one of the classic IKEA hot-dogs!

 Using Porter’s Value Chain when analyzing IKEA and linking it to my purchase shows what worked for me.
-(See our free P3 ExPress notes for more detail on the value chain)

 I didn’t want to spend too much time at the store so what was useful for me was in that their website was very user friendly and easy to find what I wanted.
 They had up to date stock levels and estimates for the next few days.
 I could simply go to the website, highlight the item I wanted along, identify my local store and it would tell me the actual stock levels.

 Each box within the Value Chain has numerous items in it but for me this element of “sales and marketing” was exactly what I wanted.